 Competitive project areas will include the entire area of all bids that have any overlap, regardless of whether all or only part of the bids overlap.
 Applicants who submit tranche-1 bids in competitive areas will be allowed to submit modified bids for tranche 2.
 Modifications will only be allowed to the requested subsidy and the scope of CBGs included in the bid.
-Specifically, applicants will only be allowed to decrease their requested per-location subsidy for CBGs in the tranche-1 bid and to increase the number of CBGs in their bids.
+Specifically, applicants will only be allowed to increase the number of CBGs in their bids.
 For newly added CBGs, applicants will not be held to the tranche-1 per-location subsidy.
 This will allow bidders to formulate more competitive bids in an accelerated timeline between tranche 1 and tranche 2.

-Zero-bid areas will include areas that received no bids, as well as areas where the sole bid did not meet Buy It Now qualifications.
+Zero-bid areas will include areas that received no bids, as well as areas where the sole bid fell below the minimum point threshold.
 Applicants will also be allowed to add zero-bid areas to competitive bids for additional points.
-ARConnect will also consider increasing the reference subsidy available for zero-bid areas to encourage bidding for these areas.
+ARConnect will also consider increasing the reference subsidy available for zerobid areas to encourage bidding for these areas.
 These two mechanisms are aimed at reducing the number of zero-bid areas remaining after tranche-2 bids are received.